Happy birthday, floating bridge!

-Decommissioning and removal of the old floating bridge from Lake Washington is underway.
-Learn more about the process on the What’s Happening Now page.
+Decommissioning and removal of the old floating bridge from Lake Washington is now complete.
+Learn more about the recently completed decommissioning process on the What’s Happening Now page.

 Want to bike or walk along SR 520?

 The bicycle/pedestrian path on the new floating bridge is open as an out-and-back trail from Medina.
 We don't yet know exactly when the extension of the path from the new floating bridge to Montlake will open, but it's on schedule to happen sometime this fall.
 Stay tuned.

 Please visit the SR 520 Bicycle and Pedestrian Connections page for information about your options to pedal or walk along the SR 520 corridor.

 The SR 520 Floating Bridge and Landings project replaced the old SR 520 floating bridge and approaches from the future west approach structure east of Foster Island in Seattle to Evergreen Point Road in Medina.

 replacing the SR 520 floating bridge and landings?